The everlasting gospel

 This is the Judgment that begun at the end of the 2300 days (Daniel 8:14) in 1844 (see The Great Controversy, chapter 24).

-This judgment is presided over by God the Father as the judge and God the Son as the mediator.
+This judgment is presided over by God our Father as the judge and the Son of God as the mediator.
 Only the cases of the professed

 people of God are reviewed in this first judgment, for “Judgment must begin at the house of God” (1 Peter 4:17).
 The judgment of